MTjody/ssr-playground/posts/testing.md

 1. Import whatever it is you'll be testing
 2. Define your top level test class or function.
-3. Instantiate
+3. Instantiate your service(s)
-4. (optional) Mock dependencies
+4. Mock dependencies - if needed
-5. Write the tests and what you expect
+5. Call a function and check the result against what you expect

 ```JavaScript
 // Import whatever it is you're testing